-Hivatal Kávézó, which opened in 2010, was an early bird on Madách tér, the entry of Budapest’s party district.
-This rectangular, pedestrian-only square has acquired a cult reputation starting in the late aughts thanks to buzzy bars like Központ, Telep, and Hivatal.
+Hivatal Kávézó, which opened in 2010, was an early bird on Madách tér, the entry point of Budapest’s party district.
+This pedestrian-only plaza has a cult reputation since the late aughts thanks to the hip bars that line it, including Központ, Telep, and Hivatal.

 Although officially a café, it’s in the evenings when Hivatal comes into its own.
 Inside, communist-era slogans on the walls remind customers of the value of hard work (ironically, "hivatal" means "office" in Hungarian).
 Despite the recent surge in the neighborhood's popularity, Hivatal has remained a laid-back, unfussy bar.
 Unlike at Központ, the prices haven't gotten out of control here.